Primary Office: Callaway N311

 Ph.D., University of Illinois

 Walter Kalaidjian (B.A.
-Kenyon College, 1974; Ph.D.
-University of Illinois, 1982) is Professor of English at Emory University.
-He has authored four books on 20th-Century American literature, and he is the editor of the Cambridge Companion to American Modernism.
+Kenyon College; Ph.D.
+University of Illinois) is Professor of English at Emory University.
+He has authored four books on 20th-Century American literature, and he is the editor of the Cambridge Companion to American Modernism and the Cambridge Companion to Modern American Poetry.
 His research and teaching focus on transnational modern and contemporary literature and culture specializing in poetics, critical theory, and psychoanalysis.
 A recipient of grants from the National Endowment for the Humanities, the American Council of Learned Societies, and Andrew Mellon Foundation, Professor Kalaidjian in his forthcoming research explores textual linkages among globalization, terrorism, and extraordinary experience.

 - The Cambridge Companion to Modern American Poetry.
 New York, NY: Cambridge University Press, 2015.